How to Escape the Triangle Choke: a BJJ Tutorial

 Once you have the overhook, you can take your time to hunt for either wrist control, or to slide your knee in between you and your opponent (at the armpit, as shown).
 Once there, it's easy enough to take control of the wrist and "jump the triangle" - retract your knee to your chest, jumping over their arm just like skipping rope.

 The end result is, of course, a very tight triangle set up, and your opponent's posture is thoroughly under control.
 This is exactly what makes this move a great opener for the escapes shown here.
+For some additional set ups that put you in a great position to compromise your partner's posture, check out some of the Overhook Triangle Set Ups.

 The Elbow Down Escape